Vanilla Dpup is a lightweight, community-built operating system based on Puppy Linux and Debian.

 Flatpak Support | Limited | Better |

-This version is in early development, tracks Debian Sid and completes the multi-year migration effort to Wayland by replacing the traditional Puppy desktop with labwc and sfwbar.
+This version is in development but close to release, tracks Debian Trixie and completes the multi-year migration effort to Wayland by replacing the traditional Puppy desktop with labwc and waybar.